 - Bad posture present, often has tense shoulders

 - Lower register: Somewhat developed range of his voice, however hardly ever truly explored.
-Extensive enough as a baritone that he can go down to E2 but generally lacks the true development of a baritone below A2.
+Extensive enough for his voice type, so much that he can go down to E2 but generally lacks true development below A2.

 - Mixed register: Mixed voice is by far the most well developed register in his voice.
 Able to carry chest resonance very high in range and keep consistent support up to G#4.
 Above G#4, compression and pushing take over and the voice becomes shouty.

 - Upper register: Mostly uses a falsetto, below Eb5 the falsetto can be relaxed but above D5 the voice sounds tight and the jaw usually is tense.
 Notes above F5 are generally strained reinforced falsettos.